cpusillo/Project2/README.md

 This was a group project for school.
 It is essentially a personal blog.

-I was responsible for the backend development of the application, this is a Node.JS centric class:
+I was responsible for the backend development of the application, this is a Node.JS centric class.

+Here's what I worked on specifically:
 * Database structure and setup, usage within the program.
 * User authentication with Passport.js and bcrypt.
 * Project ORM, using and manipulating the data stored in our databases.
 Using MySQL and Sequelize.